TV buying guide: Plasma vs. OLED vs. 4K

 Another reason is that people perceive plasma as "old" and LCD, especially those with LED backlights, as "new."
 Plasmas usually do look a bit chunkier than especially the thinnest LED models, but both are mature technologies, and stylish, thin plasmas are common today.
 Speaking of maturity, let's face it: a TV is not a smartphone, and a new one bought today will not feel obsolete two years from now.

-As far as we're concerned, the only good reason for most people to skip plasma is because it's too big.
-The smallest plasma TVs are 42 inches diagonal, so if you want something smaller, you need to get an LCD/LED model.
+As far as we're concerned, the only good reason for most people to skip plasma is because it's either too big or too small.
+The size range of mainstream plasma TVs these days is from 42 to 65 inches diagonal, so if you want something smaller or larger than that, you need to get an LCD/LED model.

 There are a couple of exceptions that don't apply to most people.
 The first is that we don't recommend plasma for very bright rooms.
 By "very bright," think huge windows along more than one wall or sunlight shining directly on the screen (not a good idea for any TV).
 For the vast majority of normal rooms, plasmas have plenty of light output.
 But for those extremely bright situations, LCD TVs, which can get a lot brighter than plasmas especially at large screen sizes, are the better choice.
 If you're unsure whether your room is too bright yet still want plasma, the only way to be sure is to bring one home for a trial--just make sure you buy from a retailer with a good return policy.